kitao/pyxel/docs/faq-en.md

 ## Future Development Plans

 <details>
-<summary>What features are planned for future Pyxel releases?</summary>
+<summary>What features are planned for future releases?</summary>

-Upcoming features include:
+The following features and improvements are planned:

+- Add a Pyxel app launcher
+- Overhaul of sound functions and MML support
-- Improve the usability of Pyxel Editor
+- Improve usability of the Pyxel Editor
-- Python and Pyxel tutorials aimed at children
+- Add Pyxel tutorials for children
 </details>

 ## Licensing and Sponsorship

 <details>
-<summary>Can I use Pyxel for commercial purposes without permission?</summary>
+<summary>Can I use Pyxel for commercial purposes without the author's permission?</summary>

-Yes, you can use Pyxel for commercial purposes as long as you follow the MIT License and credit the developer.
-However, I’d greatly appreciate it if you consider sponsoring Pyxel!
+As long as you comply with the MIT License and clearly display the full text of the copyright and license in the source code or license file, you are free to sell or distribute it without the author’s permission.
+However, since Pyxel is developed by a single individual, it would be appreciated if you could contact the author or consider sponsoring their work if possible.

 </details>